- Home -

 Sector in brief

 Bavaria-based OEMs are among the most innovative automotive manufacturers in the world in the fields of electromobility, networked vehicles and autonomous driving.
+Three of the ten companies and institutions with the most patent applications in 2024 come from automotive industries in Bavaria.
 Pilot projects such as the partnership between MAN and DB Schenker and the consortium involving Audi, Ducati, Ericsson and Qualcomm and other players are a clear demonstration of the leading role of Bavarian businesses internationally.
 One landmark project is the motorway digital test bed between Nuremberg and Munich.
 The combination of modern road infrastructure and the latest communication technology makes the motorway digital test bed a unique opportunity for practical trials for the automotive industry, suppliers, telecommunications companies and research facilities alike.

 In addition to electromobility, Bavaria is focusing especially on hydrogen as the energy carrier of the future, thus making a pioneering contribution to the mobility revolution.
-With its own strategy for hydrogen and the "Hydrogen Alliance" Bavaria wants to become the world's leading expert in H2 technology through promoting companies, mobility research or test and application facilities.
+With its own strategy for hydrogen, the "Hydrogen Alliance" and Hydrogen Technology User Center in Pfeffenhausen Bavaria wants to become the world's leading expert in H2 technology through promoting companies, mobility research or test and application facilities.

 Current projects and developments are, of course, bolstered by the fact that Bavaria is home to the headquarters of world-famous premium manufacturers such as Audi, BMW and MAN, and branches of around 1100 other leading businesses from all sections of the value chain.
 These include suppliers such as Bosch, Brose, The Dräxlmaier Group, Rexroth, Schaeffler and Webasto.
 Together, they generate 32.24 percent of turnover in Bavaria's industrial sector.